grade of "C" or higher is required in Composition I and II at Troy

 3. The Athletic Training Program (AT Program) accepts completed applications

-will receive priority and the July 1 applicants will receive consideration
+deadline will receive priority and the July 1 applicants will receive

-only if there are slots available after the April 1 program admission process
+consideration only if there are slots available after the April 1 program

-is complete.
-Admission to the AT Program is selective and completed
+Admission to the AT Program is selective and completed applications do

 All students must be interviewed by the Athletic Training Program Board of